WELCOME TO ATOMIX EDUCATIONAL TRUST

 Dear Applicant,

 I am proud to introduce ATOMIX Educational Trust, a dynamic, forward-thinking organisation rooted in the belief that education changes lives and strengthens communities.
 Since its founding in 2017, ATOMIX has grown into a unique and ambitious Trust spanning every phase of education.
-In January 2024, I was appointed as Chief Exec, and since then, we have accelerated out journey, expanding both our reach and our impact.
+In January 2024, I was appointed as Chief Executive, and since then, we have accelerated out journey, expanding both our reach and our impact.

 What binds us is a shared commitment to inclusion, excellence and aspiration.
 Whether working in Early Years, Further Education, high needs provision or university level learning, every setting within ATOMIX is infused with a culture of high expectations, deep care and a genuine belief in every learner's potential.

 To work within ATOMIX, is to be part of something both ambitious and deeply human.
 Our teams are trusted and empowered to innovate.
 Staff at all levels are encouraged to think boldly and challenge old assumptions, always with the goal of giving students the richest possible experience and the best possible outcomes.
 Professional development is not a bolt on - it is embedded into our working life.
-And collaboration between our sites and within our wider communities, is not only encouraged by expected.
+And collaboration between our sites and within our wider communities, is not only encouraged but expected.

 We describe ourselves as a civic Trust, because we believe our schools, colleges and nurseries serve as public spaces where hope, structure and opportunity are extended to all.
 This is not a hollow deal.
 It is a lived principle that drives how we lead, how we teach and how we respond to the needs of the communities we serve.